MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - **Keep data safe.** Contoso backs up the data on the app VM using the [Azure Backup](https://docs.microsoft.com/azure/backup/backup-overview) service.
 They don't need to configure backup for the database.
 Azure Database for MySQL automatically creates and stores server backups.
 They selected to use geo-redundancy for the database, so it's resilient and production-ready.

 - **Keep apps up and running.** Contoso replicates the app VMs in Azure to a secondary region using Site Recovery.
-For more information, see [Quickstart: Set up disaster recovery to a secondary Azure region for an Azure VM](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).
+For more information, see [Quickstart: set up disaster recovery to a secondary Azure region for an Azure VM](https://docs.microsoft.com/azure/site-recovery/azure-to-azure-quickstart).

 ### Licensing and cost optimization

 - After deploying resources, Contoso assigns Azure tags, in accordance with decisions they made during the [Azure infrastructure](./contoso-migration-infrastructure.md#set-up-tagging) deployment.
 - There are no licensing issues for the Contoso Ubuntu servers.
-- Contoso will use [Azure Cost Management](https://azure.microsoft.com/services/cost-management) to ensure they stay within budgets established by their IT leadership.
+- Contoso will use [Azure Cost Management and Billing](https://docs.microsoft.com/azure/cost-management-billing/cost-management-billing-overview) to ensure they stay within budgets established by their IT leadership.